kaz-utashiro/greple-stiripe/README.md

 # NAME

-App::Greple::index - It's new $module
+App::Greple::index - Greple index manipulation module

 # SYNOPSIS

-    use App::Greple::index;
+    greple -Mindex ...

 # DESCRIPTION

-App::Greple::index is ...
+App::Greple::index is a module for **greple** to manipulate pattern match index.

+# AUTHOR

+Kazumasa Utashiro

 # LICENSE

-Copyright (C) Kazumasa Utashiro.
+Copyright ©︎ 2024 Kazumasa Utashiro.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR

-Kazumasa Utashiro <kaz@utashiro.com>